 When your thinking of a new idea, you’re doing Brand Development.

-When your reading up on your competition, you’re doing Brand Development.
+When you’re reading up on your competition, you’re doing Brand Development.

-When your listening to your customers, you’re doing Brand Development.
+When you listening to your customers, you’re doing Brand Development.

 A few examples: